 AB 2132 would authorize cities and counties to waive or reduce all building permit fees for seniors with a qualifying disability.

 AB 2182 would require a person or business that delays full disclosure of data security breach for specified reasons to disclose as much information as it can, as soon as it can, on a rolling basis.

 AB 2338 “Talent Protection Act of 2018”

 AB 2338 would require a talent agency to provide training and education materials on sexual harassment prevention, retaliation, nutrition, and eating disorders to its employees and artists.
-The bill would also require the Labor Commissioner to provide minors and the minor’s parents or legal guardian with training in sexual harassment prevention, retaliation, reporting resources, nutrition, and eating disorders.
+The bill would also minors and the minor’s parents or legal guardian to be trained in sexual harassment prevention, retaliation, reporting resources, nutrition, and eating disorders.